kmonihen/bluepill/README.md

         BluePill.FOLDER_PATH = 'placebo/s3-tests'
         BluePill.CLIENT_TYPE = 's3'

-    # This test will use the default s3 client and s3-tests path
+    # This test will use the default s3 client and s3-tests path from setUp
     #
     @BluePill()
     def test_your_s3_function(self, client):